· tutorial · 7 min read

 Using Templated Image Generation API

-If you are using images for blogs, podcasts, newsletters, or thumbnails, an image without text will look fluff.
+If you are using images for blogs, podcasts, an online flip book, newsletters, or thumbnails, an image without text will look fluff.
 But you can’t also afford them with spelling mistakes.

 Using Templated, you can programmatically add images to your images.